 Scott Hastings - Nuggets Television Color Analyst

 Scott can be seen on the Denver Nuggets broadcasts, Altitude's weekly Pro Football Summit shows and hosts several other Altitude programs such as Golf at Altitude.
-In addition, Scott was a color commentator for the Denver Broncos for 9 seasons and currently co-hosts a radio show for 104.3 The Fan.
+In addition, Scott was a color commentator for the Denver Broncos for 9 seasons and currently co-hosts a show on Altitude Sports Radio.

 He attended the University of Arkansas from 1978-1982, where he played for legendary coach Eddie Sutton.
 During his standout college career, the Razorbacks won three conference championships and appeared in four NCAA tournaments, including one Sweet Sixteen visit and one Elite Eight appearance.
 Scott was the first freshman in Southwest Conference history to make the All-SWC tourney team.
 He was also an All-Conference selection during his sophomore, junior and senior campaigns, leading the Razorbacks in both scoring and rebounding.
 He was also a member of the first-ever U.S. Junior World Championship team in 1979.